 So Which Is the Right Option for YOU – Methadone or Suboxone?

-The decision to take any medication always has to be the result of waiting the potential benefits against the potential harm.
+The decision to take any medication always has to be the result of waiting for the potential benefits against the potential harm.
 The ORT medication that is best for you depends on your situation as an individual – your acceptance of the need for change, the severity of your drug problem, the support system that is available to you, etc.

 If you are severely addicted to opioids and you are unlikely to stick to a program that requires you to take medication on your own, then methadone might be your best choice.
-Having to physically check in at the methadone clinic on a daily basis may give you structure that can help keep you clean.
+Having to physically check-in at the methadone clinic on a daily basis may give you structure that can help keep you clean.

-But if your opioid addiction is less severe, your support system is strong, and you are motivated to adhere to stay in treatment, then Suboxone is probably a better choice for you, primarily because it has a lower abuse potential.
+But if your opioid addiction is less severe, your support system is strong, and you are motivated to adhere to stay in treatment, then Suboxone is probably a better choice for you, primarily because it has lower abuse potential.

 Whatever you decide, ORT should be combined with professional drug rehab that also addresses the other factors – social, emotional, psychological, medical, and spiritual – that contributed to the development of your addiction.